-5.5.5 Peripatetic Music Tutors
+5.5.6 Peripatetic Music Tutors & External Clinical Professionals

-The Office Manager is responsible for verifying the WWCC number of all Peripatetic Music Tutors prior to their commencement at the School.
-The Office Manager will maintain records of the expiration date, notify relevant staff (both the tutor involved and the coordinator) and ensure that an updated number is verified prior to the expiration date.
+The Office Manager is responsible for verifying the WWCC number of all Peripatetic Music Tutors and External Clinical Professionals prior to their commencement at the School.
+The Office Manager will maintain records of the expiration date, notify relevant staff (both the tutor/clinician involved and the coordinator) and ensure that an updated number is verified prior to the expiration date.

-- The Creative Arts Faculty Coordinator (or other relevant supervisor) will advise the Office Manager of the names of new Peripatetic Music Tutors via email including the WWCC Number of the tutor; - 2.
-The WWCC number is verified when the Office Manager receives it and before the tutor starts at the School: - 3.
-For tutors, the verification status must read that the employee has a current paid WWCC number: - 4.
-For any results other than 'the person may be engaged in any child related role', the Office Manager will advise the Principal immediately and appropriate action will be taken; - 5.
-Once verification status has been cleared, the Office Manager will retain a copy filed in the Peripatetic Tutor's WWCC folder, and their name will be added to The Register; - 6.
-Additionally, the tutor must read the school's Child Protection Policy and sign a Staff Code of Conduct. - 7.
-The Office Manager will then advise the Music Coordinator (or other relevant supervisor) that the tutor has been verified and can start working with children in the relevant role.
+- The Creative Arts Faculty Coordinator (or other relevant supervisor) will advise the Office Manager of the names of new Peripatetic Music Tutors/clinician via email including the WWCC Number; - 2.
+The WWCC number is verified when the Office Manager receives it and before the tutor/clinician starts at the School; - 3.
+For tutors/clinician, the verification status must read that the employee has a current paid WWCC number; - 4.
+For any results other than 'the person may be engaged in any child related role', the Office Manager will advise the Principal immediately and appropriate action will be taken: - 5.
+Once verification status has been cleared, the Office Manager will retain a copy of the verification, and the tutor/clinician's name will be added to The Register; - 6.
+Additionally, the tutor/clinician must read the school's Child Protection Policy and sign a Staff Code of Conduct (tutors only). - 7.
+The Office Manager will then advise the Music Coordinator or other relevant supervisor that the tutor/clinician has been verified and can start working with children in the relevant role.

-5.5.6 The SGCS Staff Code of Conduct & Induction of Staff
+5.5.7 The SGCS Staff Code of Conduct & Induction of Staff